Search and Hit Enter

 An aerial view of a small skillet filled with FODMAP friendly shahi paneer.
 The shahi paneer is topped with extra cream, chopped coriander and sliced chillies.
 Two pieces of flabread stick out of the curry on the left and right sides of the skillet.
 The skillet sits atop a white marble table, and some sunlit water glasses sit in the top left of the image

-17. Leek and potato soup
+17. Low FODMAP leek and potato soup

 This leek and potato soup might look a little different but it has just as much flavour as the original.
 Leek greens provide a beautiful leek flavour without the FODMAPs.